 Implementation Science at a Glance

-Designed specifically for cancer control practitioners, Implementation Science at a Glance provides a succinct overview of the rapidly evolving field.
+Implementation Science at a Glance is a workbook designed specifically for cancer control practitioners.
+It provides a succinct overview of the rapidly evolving field.

-This workbook was written by members of the NCI Implementation Science team and reviewed by public health practitioners and implementation researchers.
+This workbook was written by members of the National Cancer Institute Implementation Science team and reviewed by public health practitioners and implementation researchers.

 Through summaries of key theories, methods, and models, the guide shows how the use of implementation science can support the effective adoption of evidence-based interventions.

 Case studies illustrate how practitioners are successfully applying implementation science in their cancer control programs.

 The Cancer Control Plan, Link, Act, Network with Evidence-based Tools (P.L.A.N.E.T) website provides cancer control planners, program staff and researchers with access to web-based resources that can help them to:

 - Search the cancer and/or risk factor burden within a given state or county